 La Procession, the French language translation of The Silent, ISBN: 9782761342001 (2761342003) was also published in February by 2012 by Pearson ERPI in Quebec, Canada.

 Glynne's sixth novel Space Race was published in New Zealand & Australia by Pearson in February 2011 as part of their Nitty Gritty Novel series 0.
-Space Race is exciting junior science fiction for 8-10 years old.
+Space Race is exciting junior science fiction for 8-10 years old and was a finalist in the Best Youth Novel category of the 2012 Sir Julius Vogel Awards.
 For more details and the companion website click here and to buy click here.

 Glynne's fifth novel Escape was published in October 2009 by Pearson in New Zealand and Australia as part of their Nitty Gritty Novel series I. Escape is a fast moving historical novel set in Socotra, a bustling centre of sea-going trade in the days of the Byzantine Empire - a crossroads where races and cultures meet.
 Escape is suitable for a reading level of 9-11 years.
 Escape, and the other books in the Nitty Gritty Series 1 were Finalists for Best Book or Series in Primary Publishing in the inaugural CLL